Chamundeshwari Temple

 The Chamundeshwari Temple is a Hindu temple located on the top of Chamundi Hills about 13 km from the palace city of Mysuru in the state of Karnataka in India.
 The temple was named after Chamundeshwari or, the fierce form of Shakti, a tutelary deity held in reverence for centuries by the Maharaja of Mysuru.

-Chamundeshwari is called by the people of Karnataka as Naada Devi (ನಾಡ ದೇವಿ), which means state Goddess.
+Chamundeshwari is called by the people of Karnataka as Nada Devi (ನಾಡ ದೇವಿ), which means state Goddess.
 It is situated at the elevation of around 3300 ft from the mean sea level.
 It is believed that Goddess Durga slayed the demon king Mahishasura on the top of this hill which was ruled by him.
-The place was later known as Mahishooru (Place of Mahisha).
-The British changed it to Mysore and later Kannadized into Mysuru.
+The place was later known as Mahishooru (Place of Mahisha) and Mysuru in a general Kannada phonetic pronunciation.
+Later, the British anglicized it to Mysore.

-Krouncha Peetha
+Religious importance

-The Chamundeshwari Temple is considered as a Shakti Peetha and one among the 18 Shakti Peethas.
+The Chamundeshwari Temple is considered as a Shakta pitha and one among the 18 Shakta pithas.
 It is known as Krouncha Pitha as the region was known in Puranic times as Krouncha Puri.

 It is said that the hair of Sati fell here.

-Description
+Architecture

-The original shrine is thought to have been built in the 12th century by the Rulers of the Hoysala Dynasty while its tower was probably built by the Rulers of the Vijayanagara Empire in the 17th century.
+The original shrine is thought to have been built in the 12th century by the rulers of the Hoysala Dynasty while its tower was probably built by the Rulers of the Vijayanagara Empire in the 17th century.
 In 1659, a staircase of one thousand steps was built leading up to the 3000-foot summit of the hill.
+The sanctum houses the image of Chamundeswari sported with 'Ashtabhuja' or eight hands.

 At the temple are several images of Nandi (the bull mount of Shiva).
 There is a huge granite Nandi on the 700th step on the hill in front of a small Shiva temple a short distance away.
-Believed to be sculpted in the 2nd century CE, this Nandi is over 15 feet high and 24 feet long with exquisite bells around its neck.
+The image was installed by Mysore Maharaja Dooda Devaraja Wodeyar during 1664.
+The Chamundi hills also houses Sri Mahabaleswara temple and also Sri Narayanaswamy temple.